Ania Bukstein: Film and television

-In 2016, she portrayed Kinvara in the sixth season of the HBO series Game of Thrones.
+In 2016, she portrayed the mysterious priestess Kinvara in the sixth season of the HBO series Game of Thrones.
 In November Bukstein won Wolf for the Best Actress award in PÖFF Festival for her role in A Quiet Heart who also won the award for the Best Film.

 In 2017, Bukstein appeared in the American TV series Genius, portraying the Russian spy Margarita Konenkova, with whom Albert Einstein had an affair after the death of his second wife.

 Theater

-In 1998, she appeared in a children's play Tzav Tzav HaMelech (King Turtle Turtle).
+In 1998, she appeared in a children's play Tzav Tzav HaMelech (King Turtle Turtle, based upon Leah Goldberg's translation to Dr. Seuss' Yertle the Turtle).
 In 2002, she starred in Leah Goldberg written play Baalat HaArmon (The Palace Owner).
 In 2005, she played in the drama play Milhama (War) at Habima Theatre, for her performance in the play she won the Israeli Theater Award for 'Most Promising Actress of The Year'.
 In the Hanukkah holiday of 2007, she played in the musical Narnia at Tel Aviv Performing Arts Center.
 In 2008, she played in the musical Oliver! at the Beit Lessin Theater.
 In 2010, she portrayed Hayyah in Joshua Sobol's play Ghetto at the Cameri Theater.
 She starred as Maria von Trapp in the 2013 Israeli version of the musical The Sound of Music at Tel Aviv Performing Arts Center.
 Before the pandemic of COVID-19 Bukstein starred as Elle Woods in the Israeli production of Legally Blonde.

 Voice acting

 In 1994, she voiced Marie in the Hebrew version of the 1970 film The Aristocats.
 She also narrated and sang the intro song of Dick Bruna's Miffy Storybook Classics: The Original Series which aired that year in Channel 2 (Reshet).
 In 2002, she voiced Jane in the Hebrew version of Return to Never Land.
 From 2003 to 2006 she voiced Clover in Totally Spies! on Disney Channel Israel.
-From 2004 to 2007 She voiced Daphne Blake in Scooby-Doo franchies.
+From 2004 to 2007 She voiced Daphne Blake in the Scooby-Doo franchise.
 She voiced Susan Pevensie in the Hebrew version of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe in 2005 and Princess Selenia in the Hebrew version of Arthur and the Invisibles (2006).

 Personal life

 Bukstein reportedly dated her HaShir Shelanu co-star, Israeli actor Ran Danker.

 She married Israeli real estate developer Dotan Weiner (cousin of Galit Gutman) in 2013.
 In 2018, they had their first daughter.

-She speaks Russian, Hebrew, French, italian and English.
+She speaks Russian, Hebrew, French, Italian and English.